-There are a bunch of tiny k-cup coffee makers on the market, I know because I own seven of them that fit this description!
+There are a bunch of tiny k-cup coffee makers on the market, I know because I own around ten of them that fit this description!

 I actually reviewed many of the smallest k-cup coffee makers (regardless of their brand) here if you care to look.

-I have personally purchased both units and have used each of them quite regularly (just for the sake of this comparison).
+I have personally purchased all three units and I have used each of them quite regularly (just for the sake of this comparison).
 You see, I love coffee and I run a coffee blog, so this kind of experiment is right up my alley and is pretty fun for me.

 Before I get into the meat of the comparison however I want to give you a summary.

 In almost every situation with every retailer out there you will pay more money for the K-Mini Plus.

 I personally purchased the K-Mini Plus at a local retailer in my town that was having a sale.
 I picked mine up for a super low price of $59.99, a much lower price than most people will be able to find.